alexwlchan/alexwlchan.net/src/_drafts/getting-the-tint-colour-from-an-image-with-python-and-k-means.md

 <img src="/images/2019/docstore_card_view_red.jpg" style="width: 600px;" alt="The same card view above, but now the blue links are in red.">

-I've come up with an approach that seems to work fairly well, which uses [*k*-means clustering][k_means] to get the dominant images, and then compares the contrast with white to pick the best colour to use as the tint.
+I've come up with an approach that seems to work fairly well, which uses [k-means clustering][k_means] to get the dominant images, and then compares the contrast with white to pick the best colour to use as the tint.
 I've tried my code with a few thousand images, and it picks reasonable colours each time -- not always optimal, but scanning the list I didn't see anything wildly inappropriate or unusable.

 Reader beware: I'm not a data scientist, and this isn't my speciality.